 - 1 pound 93% lean ground turkey

-- .5 tbsp soy sauce use tamari or gluten free soy sauce if needed for allergies
+- .5 tablespoon soy sauce use tamari or gluten free soy sauce if needed for allergies

-- 2 tbsp ground rice chex cereal grind plain rice chex cereal in a blender until finely ground.
+- 2 tablespoon ground rice chex cereal grind plain rice chex cereal in a blender until finely ground.
 Alternative: dried bread crumbs

 - In a small bowl, combine the dry ranch seasoning mix, garlic powder, onion powder, black pepper and breadcrumbs.
 Mix until combined.

 - Place ground turkey in a large bowl or gallon zip lock bag.
 Add the soy sauce and seasoning mixture.
 Mix well until combined.